 Established in 1836, Emory has over time built a reputation as a top-tier institution for education and research.
 Long known for its fine academics and excellent professional schools, Emory has now propelled itself to join the ranks of the most prominent national research universities as well.

-Given that Emory University Hospital is located on the main university campus, residents also have opportunities to participate in the intellectual and cultural life of the university.
-A wide range of lecture series, symposia, collegiate athletics, concerts, and other activities are available throughout the year.
+Emory University Hospital is located on the main university campus, so residents have opportunities to participate in the intellectual and cultural life of the university.
+A variety of lecture series, symposia, athletic events, concerts, and other activities are available throughout the year.

-Dining - Numerous eateries are available around campus in addition to the Hospital’s cafeteria.
-More options exist at Emory Village, a collection of shops and restaurants immediately adjacent to campus and within walking distance of Emory Hospital.
+Dining - Numerous eateries are available around campus, some options are at the Hospital cafeteria and at Emory Village and Emory Pointe, which are collections of stores and restaurants immediately adjacent to campus and within walking distance of Emory Hospital.

 Libraries – Residents retain access and borrowing privileges at all of Emory’s media facilities.

-Michael C. Carlos Museum – Emory features a well-regarded museum of antiquities that attracts noted travelling exhibitions to complement its permanent collections.
+Arts and the Michael C. Carlos Museum – Emory features a well-regarded museum of antiquities that attracts noted travelling exhibitions to complement its permanent collections.
+Additionally, the university has several galleries, archives, and performing arts venues.

 Lullwater Park – The grounds of the University President’s house are open to Emory-affiliated individuals.
 A reserve of rolling hills, creeks, and lakes with lawns and wooded trails, Lullwater is a serene, quiet place immediately adjacent to the main campus.